 SHEAR ANATOMY

-Back Up Shears: Are must haves when your main shears are being serviced or sharpened.
+• Backup Shears: A must-have when your primary shears are being serviced or sharpened.

 Let’s learn more about Shear features!